Top 5 Alternatives to a PO Box in 2025

 1

-Virtual Mailboxes
+How Virtual Mailboxes Work

 Key Features

-• • Real street address (CMRA)
+• Real street address (CMRA): Not a PO Box number

-• • Envelope previews + content scans
+• Mail scanning: Envelope previews + content scans

-• • 24/7 online access; mobile apps
+• Digital access: 24/7 online portal and mobile apps

 Typical Pricing